Onehand-Coding/Kitten-TTS-Server/README.md

 *   **Cross-platform support** for Windows and Linux, with clear setup instructions.
 *   Simple local install (no Docker files in this repo).

-## 🍓 Raspberry Pi & Edge Device Support

-The ultra-lightweight nature of the KittenTTS model and the efficiency of this server make it a perfect candidate for running on single-board computers (SBCs) and other edge devices.

-*   ✅ **Raspberry Pi 5 (RP5):** Confirmed to run with **excellent performance**.
-The server is fast and responsive, easily handling requests from other devices on the same local network (LAN).
-This makes it ideal for local network services, home automation, and other DIY projects.

-*   ⏳ **Raspberry Pi 4 (RP4):** Testing is currently in progress.
-Not working on the 32-bit Raspberry Pi OS.

-To install, simply follow the standard **Linux installation guide** provided in this README.

 ## 🔥 Optional GPU Acceleration

-By default the server runs on CPU-only dependencies for broad compatibility.
 If you have an NVIDIA GPU and want acceleration, install the optional GPU extras described below.

 ## 🔄 Alternative to Piper TTS